tbm/homepage/content/debian/orion/hp/mv2120/index.md

 that can be used for a variety of tasks.
 In the following, I will describe what is needed to get Debian running on your HP mv2120.

+<h2>Important note</h2>

+Please be aware that a [change in the u-boot configuration is required](uboot-config) before you can upgrade from Debian 8 (jessie) to Debian 9 (stretch).
+Make sure you make this change before you upgrade!

 <h2>Information</h2>

 <ul>